 Metronomes are most commonly used while practicing because they can help you improve your sense of time, build rhythmic consistency, and also clean up your technique.
 You’ve probably heard people say that you should learn how to play something slowly before you play it fast, and this is because it will help you develop the motor patterns needed to execute passages efficiently.

 Starting out too quickly with something you’re not familiar with can lead to sloppy guitar playing that can only be fixed by training at slower speeds, so it’s best to do it properly from the beginning so you will be less likely to need to go back and correct yourself.
 Playing fast is fun, but having speed and being able to play cleanly is even better, and increasing the metronome gradually will help you get there.

 Learning how to play to a click is an essential skill, in my opinion, and if you ever plan on recording music, you will thank yourself later by practicing with a metronome regularly.
-Sometimes, a metronome is also referred to as a click track when used with a digital audio workstation (DAW), and most modern music is recorded to one of these because it improves your timing and this will make things tighter and will make things easier to edit, such as snapping notes to the grid on your DAW.
+Sometimes, a metronome is also referred to as a click track when used with a digital audio workstation (DAW), and most modern music is recorded to one of these because it improves your timing.
+This will make things tighter and more professional sounding as it makes things easier to edit, such as snapping notes to the grid on your DAW.

 There are many players across all instruments who refused to play with metronomes, and I think you are doing a huge disservice to yourself and potential bandmates in the future by not getting acquainted with this skill.

 One of the biggest metronome myths out there is that people believe that you will become robotic or lose your feel and soul in your playing.
 This is far from the truth; rather, by working with a metronome, you will increase your rhythmic vocabulary and sense of time so that you can become more expressive.
 Your rhythm and lead guitar playing will both become tighter and more coherent, which will lead to a better sound overall.